telerik/smart-ai-components/README.md

 Telerik Smart(AI) Components make it easy to add AI-powered features to your .NET applications without extra effort.
 Smart(AI) Components are currently in an **experimental phase** and are available for [Telerik UI for Blazor](https://www.telerik.com/blazor-ui), [Telerik UI for ASP.NET Core](https://www.telerik.com/aspnet-core-ui), and [Telerik UI for WPF](https://www.telerik.com/products/wpf/overview.aspx).

+### 🚀 Your feedback matters
-> **NOTE:** We are looking to expand the use cases for AI-powered components and highly value your input on their usefulness and potential applications.
+We are looking to expand the use cases for AI-powered components and highly value your input on their usefulness and potential applications.
 Please share your thoughts and suggestions at the following link: [Insert Link Here].

 The source code for the experiments is currently available in the repository under the following folders:
 - [Telerik UI for Blazor](https://github.com/telerik/telerik-smartai-components/tree/master/blazor)